 The San Pedro market is one of the most picturesque places in the city of Cusco.
 Hundreds of citizens from Cusco and foreign tourists congregate there to purchase various food products as well as handicrafts of all kinds.
-It is a great opportunity to learn a little more about the culture of Cusco.
+Visiting this Cusco food market is a great opportunity to learn a little more about the culture of the city.
 It is located in the historic center of the city, a few steps from the Plaza de Armas.

 Why is this market so famous?

 The central market of San Pedro is the oldest supply center in Cusco.
 It was part of a section of the Inca trail that connected with the Huacaypata square (current main square).
 It was designed by the French architect Gustave Eiffel and opened in 1925.

 Currently, there are 1,180 stores that sell fruits, vegetables, breads, sweets, utensils, breakfasts, lunches, as well as all kinds of crafts.
 Due to its location in the area comprised by the Historic Center of Cusco, not only citizens from Cusco but also many tourists from different parts of the world gather there.
 Therefore, the market became a space for acculturation among different people.

 The San Pedro market is also an opportunity for tourists who want to buy any product at an affordable price.
 For example, the price of a menu (lunch with entrance) is only 5 Peruvian soles (1.5 US dollars, approximately).

 Location and how to get there